patrickleweryharris/coffee/README.md

     - [x] Show all users (get)
 - [ ] Connect to react ui
   - [x] Session storage
-  - [x] Register (once user is logged in, the sign in button should be replaced with 'logged out')
+  - [x] Register (once user is logged in, the sign in button should be replaced with 'log out')
-  - [x] Login (once user is logged in, the sign in button should be replaced with 'logged out')
+  - [x] Login (once user is logged in, the sign in button should be replaced with 'log out')
   - [ ] Profile page (needs to link to change password, delete gif, display gifs/user info, and delete account)
   - [ ] Share (needs to link to add gif).
 Share page needs a button for saving, as well
 - [ ] Documentation
   - [x] deploy.md
   - [x] api.md
   - [ ] solutions.md
   - [ ] instructions.md
   - [x] attribution.md